 UW System Administration will provide the Board of Regents with estimates of year-end program revenue balances for use in determining UW System’s annual budget and setting tuition rates for the subsequent academic year.
 Actual year-end balances categorized by each institution and the System as a whole shall be reported annually after the fiscal year-end reconciliation and for formal approval by the Board of Regents at the October meeting.

 For those institutions with negative balances, the Board of Regents will determine by vote whether the institution has an adequate plan in place to eliminate the negative balance within a reasonable period of time.
-For those institutions with balances above 12% of total year-end expenditures, the Board of Regents will determine by vote whether balances are adequately justified.
+For those institutions with overall balances above 12% of total year-end expenditures, the Board of Regents will determine by vote whether balances are adequately justified.
 The Board of Regents will determine by vote whether the justification and multi-year spending plan submitted by UW System Administration for the entire UW system-wide balance is adequate.
 Justification for the balances should include:

 - the specific projects or initiatives for which the funds are being held;